BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/08_4_Scripting_a_Multisig.md

 > **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
 It is not yet ready for learning.

 Before we close out this intro to P2SH scripting, it's worth examining a more realistic example.
-Ever since [§6.1: Sending a Transaction to a Multisig](6_1_Sending_a_Transaction_to_a_Multisig.md), we've been casually saying that the `bitcoin-cli` interface wraps its multisig transaction in a P2SH transaction.
+Ever since [§6.1](06_1_Sending_a_Transaction_to_a_Multisig.md), we've been casually saying that the `bitcoin-cli` interface wraps its multisig transaction in a P2SH transaction.
 In fact, this is the standard methodology for creating multisigs on the Blockchain.
 Here's how that works, in depth.

 ## Understand the Multisig Code